Cluster ballooning

-Cluster ballooning is a form of ballooning where a harness attaches a balloonist to a cluster of helium-inflated rubber balloons.
+Cluster ballooning is an extreme sport and a form of ballooning where a harness attaches a balloonist to a cluster of helium-inflated rubber balloons.

 Unlike traditional hot-air balloons, where a single large balloon is equipped with vents enabling altitude control, cluster balloons are multiple, small, readily available and individually sealed balloons.
 To control flight, arrest a climb or initiate a descent, the pilot incrementally jettisons or deflates balloons.
 Ballast, e.g., bottled water, can also be jettisoned to facilitate ascent.

 Notable flights and balloonists

-The Swiss adventurer Auguste Piccard experimented with cluster balloon flight in Rochester, Minnesota in July 1937.
+The Swiss adventurer Jean Piccard experimented with cluster balloon flight in Rochester, Minnesota, in July 1937.

 In September of the same year, inspired by Piccard, an American photographer for Paramount News used 32 weather balloons for a feature photography assignment near Old Orchard Beach in Maine.
 Suspended from the balloons by a parachute harness in order to take aerial film footage, his mooring rope broke and he was lifted approximately 700 ft into the air.
-A clergyman, Father James J. Mullen, spotted the incident, and after a chase of some 13 mi, used a 22-caliber rifle to shoot out three of the balloons, thus allowing the photographer to return safely to the ground.
+A clergyman, Father James J. Mullen, spotted the incident, and after a chase of some 13 mi, used a .22 caliber rifle to shoot out three of the balloons, thus allowing the photographer to return safely to the ground.

 In the Lawnchair Larry flight, Larry Walters, without any prior ballooning experience, attached 43 helium-filled weather balloons to a lawn chair and lifted off in 1982.
 In defending against charges later filed against him by the FAA, he stated that he intended to rise just a few hundred feet (about 100 metres), but underestimated helium's lifting power, causing his tethering strap to break prematurely.
 Walters quickly rose to nearly 3 mi, over 50 times his intended maximum altitude.
 Walters reportedly had planned to control his altitude by using a pellet gun to selectively pop some of the balloons.
 However, he was initially hesitant to shoot any balloons, as he was concerned about falling out due to a loss of stability.
 Reaching a high altitude and seeing no other way of getting down, he eventually shot several of the balloons, initiating his descent.